COMMENTS:

 It is a serious and systemic flaw.
 The Washington Post’s editorial board asked Ohio Gov. John Kasich (R) what he thinks about this.
 His answer was refreshing in its candor, but discouraging in its principles.

-When asked his position on D.C. voting rights, Republican presidential contender John Kasich didn’t pretend to draw on any constitutional clause or existing law to explain his stance against it.
+When asked his position on D.C. voting rights, Republican presidential contender John Kasich didn’t pretend to draw on any constitutional clause or existing law to explain his stance against it.“What it really gets down to if you want to be honest is because they know that’s just more votes in the Democratic Party,” Kasich said yesterday.

 Instead, the Ohio governor stated the political reason that many already perceive as the biggest obstacle standing between D.C. and congressional voting representation: Giving D.C. voting representatives in Congress would mean more Democrats in Congress.